PIK-LPJmL/lpjmlkit/vignettes/lpjml-runner.md

     you can copy the file or create a symlink of the file to `"<output_path>/restart/<spinup_sim_name>/restart.lpj"`.
 Make sure
     the file/symlink is named `"restart.lpj"`

+4. `run_lpjml` can also be utilized within slurm jobs to execute multiple single cell runs (in parallel).